Peyret-Mauboussin PM XI: Operational history

-Two PM.XIs were built in parallel.
-The airframe c/n 02 was finished first and first flew on 9 July 1930.
+A pair of PM.XIs were built in parallel.
+The airframe c/n 02 was finished first and performed its maiden flight on 9 July 1930.
 It was registered as F-AJUL. c/n 01 F-AKFD was ordered by the French Service Technique.

-In July F-AJUL took part in the Challenge International de Tourisme 1930 touring aircraft contest, piloted by Charles Fauvel, but damaged a landing gear in a compulsory landing.
-By November one was flying at their Orly base and the other was under test for its CoA at Villacoublay.
+In July 1930, F-AJUL took part in the Challenge International de Tourisme 1930 touring aircraft contest, piloted by Charles Fauvel, but sustained damage to its landing gear during a compulsory landing.
+By November of that year, one was flying at their Orly base while the other was under test for its CoA at Villacoublay.
 F-AJUL was later flown by Rene Lefevre from Paris to Tananarive, Madagascar, between 1 and 14 December 1931.
 The total distance flown was 11,000 km at an average speed of 120 km/hour.
 He also flew it, after fitting extra tankage in the cabin, from Paris to Saigon in 10 days during December 1932, a distance of 10500 km.
 The return trip in February 1933 took 8 days.

 This aircraft is stored without wings at the Musee Castel-Mauboussin at Cuers-Pierrefeu airfield near Toulon in southern France, and can be viewed by prior permission.